Written by Hazel Secco, CFP®, CDFA®

 Turning Your Disney Benefits into Real-Life Flexibility

-Disney offers a strong benefits package, but the real value comes from how you use it.
+Disney offers a strong benefits package through Disney total rewards, but the real value comes from how you use it.
 Each benefit can play a distinct role in your financial plan.
 When you understand how they work together, you can make decisions that support both a work-optional future and the life you want along the way.

-At Align Financial Solutions, we help women leaders make sense of complex compensation and benefits.
+At Align Financial Solutions, we help women leaders make sense of complex compensation and benefits, including Disney’s SIP 401(k), Retirement Savings Plan, pension options, equity awards, and severance protections.
 We help walk you through your options, talk through the tradeoffs, and build a strategy that better supports the life you want now and in the years ahead.

 If you’re ready to take the next step, schedule a 15-minute Align Call.
 Let’s start shaping a plan that helps move you toward a work-optional life.